At Morning Star, we use the best of Conventional, Functional and Integrative treatments to help you achieve Optimal Health

 But to stave off chronic problems or diseases, to better control or even reverse disease states and debilitation, and to train people in the art and science of wellness and self-healing, functional medicine is better suited for developing and maintaining a higher quality of life well into one’s senior years.

-We also offer some IV vitamin therapy such as “Myer’s Cocktail” with glutathione for “on the go” treatments as well as Vitamin C drips for our members.
+We also offer some IV vitamin therapy such as “Myer’s Cocktail” with glutathione for “on the go” treatments to support the immune system for our members.
 Consultation with your physician will determine appropriate treatment for you.

 Q. What is Functional Medicine?